These bookshelves are designed to last your entire life

 “Shelves in general are something that are bought and thrown away,” says Kyle Hoff, who cofounded Floyd with Alex O’Dell.
 “There was an opportunity to create a great product people keep that becomes a part of their lives, that can grow with them.”

-Floyd’s shelves, simply dubbed “The Shelves,” come in three different heights, with fully customizable shelving—each shelf can go up or down about an inch and a half (if you want wider spacing between then you can simply remove some shelves completely).
+Floyd’s shelves, simply dubbed “The Shelf,” come in three different heights, with fully customizable shelving—each shelf can go up or down about an inch and a half (if you want wider spacing between then you can simply remove some shelves completely).
 You can use the three heights—short, tall, and wardrobe—to create any combination you want, but the final piece won’t look like multiple bookcases simply lined next to each other.
 Instead, all the vertical elements of The Shelves are designed to transform multiple units into a single large shelving system.

 “It’s a system that can grow infinitely and adapt to your lifestyle in the future,” Hoff says, whether you want to store books or vases or vinyl.